petergeoghegan/pg_hexedit/README.md

 to quickly locate internal pages of a B-Tree, for example.
 The wxHexEditor shortcut for accessing the offsets is Ctrl + G.

+The convenience scripts will download a portion of the relation using psql in the event of not finding relation files at the expected location on the filesystem.
+For the fallback to work, `contrib/pageinspect` must be installed and tagging must start at the beginning of the relation file (see `hexedit.cfg`).

 The convenience scripts automate away starting pg_hexedit in test environments, but it is still highly recommended that you familiarize yourself with PostgreSQL's file layout.
 See: [PostgreSQL documentation - Database File